 - Lead Generation – Perhaps the most common call to action.
 You are trying to turn a visitor into a lead.
 The end of a blog post or the sidebar would be a great place for a lead generation call to action button.

 - Form Submission – Do you have a special report, a book, or some other content to give away?
 Use the form submission call to action.
-Companies usually ask for a name, email address in return to receiving the download.
+Companies usually ask for a name, email address in return for receiving the download.

 - Read More – You might show a summary of an excellent piece of content, but you could require an email subscription to view the entire document.

 - Closing – The ultimate goal is to get the sale.
 Don’t be afraid to ask for the sale at the appropriate time.